 Today we are going to add another recipe to our tart collection.
 Jam tarts are super easy to make so if someone runs off with them, you can easily make more, but feel free to pronounce “off with their heads” if you insist.

-The shells are best made by hand, but if you pressed for time, you are allowed to purchase a good quality tartlet shell, but don’t skimp on the filling.
-I make extra shells and freeze to have on hand when company calls.
+The shells are best made by hand, but if you pressed for time, you are allowed to purchase a good quality tartlet shell but don’t skimp on the filling.
+I make extra shells and freeze them to have on hand when your company calls.

 - Sweet Shortcrust or Pie Pastry